 TGax Editor: Changes the 7th paragraph as following:

-An A-MPDU is transmitted in one of the contexts specified in Table 9-420 (A-MPDU Contexts) as defined by the description in the “Definition of context” column, independently of whether the A-MPDU is contained in a VHT MU PPDU or an SU PPDU.
+An A-MPDU is transmitted in one of the contexts specified in Table 9-420 (A-MPDU Contexts) as defined by the description in the “Definition of context” column.
+The further restrictions of A-MPDU content are defined in the conditions of various contexts.
 Ordering of MPDUs within an A-MPDU is not constrained, except where noted in these tables.
 See 10.13.1 (A-MPDU contents).

 TGax Editor: Changes Table9-420 as following: